 - The survey times out.

-Both outcomes are tracked and reported on as part of the Report Builder, so you can fully analyze the results.
+Both outcomes are tracked and reported on as part of the Analytics Builder, so you can fully analyze the results.

 If you're new to working with survey bots, before you can begin building them, the feature must be enabled in Conversation Builder by LivePerson.
 Please contact your LivePerson account representative (other contact options: chat with us on this page, or message Support) to enable this feature.